Meet Edward Linley Sambourne (1844-1910) the illustrator and photographer who lived at 18 Stafford Terrace.

 Edward Linley Sambourne (known as Linley Sambourne) was a cartoonist, illustrator and photographer.
 Born in 1844, Sambourne was the son of Frances Linley and Edward Mott Sambourne, a partner in a fur importing business.
 His Aunt Jane Barr was a talented amateur watercolourist, and it was probably from her that he had his first introduction to art.
 Perhaps with her encouragement, Sambourne enrolled in the South Kensington School of Art in 1860 but left after just three months becoming an apprentice at marine engineering firm John Penn & Son.
 In 1867 through a fellow apprentice at the firm, Sambourne managed to show some of his drawings to Mark Lemon, the editor of Punch magazine.
 Lemon was obviously impressed, and his first drawing was published in Punch later that year.

 Founded in 1841, Punch was a weekly satirical magazine with cartoons and articles which provided humorous commentary on politics and current affairs.
 By 1867 when Sambourne’s first drawing was published in its pages, Punch was an institution bought by around 50-60,000 people a week, most of whom were from the growing urban middle-classes.
 Sambourne began working for Punch on a casual basis mainly producing smaller cartoons, including title letters and a series of drawings which poked fun at women’s fashion trends.
 But in 1871 he was given a permanent position on the staff as Junior Cartoonist and began producing more political work.
-Punch was to dominate Sambourne’s career, he worked for the publication for forty-four years, producing roughly 3,000 cartoons and rising to the prestigious position of First Cartoonist.
+Punch was to dominate Sambourne’s career, he worked for the publication for forty-two years, producing roughly 3,000 cartoons and rising to the prestigious position of First Cartoonist.

 A Political Conference published in Punch in 1894 is in many ways typical of Sambourne’s cartoons.
 It shows Gladstone on the left dressed as Homer lecturing his successor as Prime Minister, Lord Rosebery who yawns wearily.
 Sambourne often made cultural references within his cartoons, on other occasions parodying Alice in Wonderland, and well-known art works by his contemporaries including Leighton.
 These references would have been immediately familiar to Punch readers, although they sometimes appear a bit obscure today.